pramonettivega/getting_started_ndp/README.md

 **What is NDP?**

-The National Data Platform, or NDP, is a federated and extensible data ecosystem to promote collaboration, innovation, and equitable use of data on top of existing cyberinfrastructure capabilities.
+The National Data Platform, or NDP, is a federated and extensible data ecosystem to promote collaboration, innovation, and equitable use of data on top of existing National Science Foundation's (NSF) cyberinfrastructure capabilities.

 **What services are included?**